MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 ##### Limits
 * Consumer daily invoice count <= 3.
 No more then 3 invoices can be created per consumer from single merchant.
-* Invoice issuer daily `InvoiceDirect` count <= 5000.
-No more than 5000 `InvoiceDirects` can be created per invoice issuer per day.